 Wei He, Ph.d in Public Policy and Certified Global Sanctions Specialist, is a policy expert in sanctions, anti-money laundering and US export control related compliance.
 Her book The Role of World Financial Institutions in Enforcing US Sanctions and AML introduces and analyzes the sophisticated legislative and institutional settings that incentivize financial institutions throughout the world to assist the US government in enforcing relevant US foreign policies and laws.
 She joined J.P.
-Morgan Chase as a senior compliance officer in the Department of Global Financial Crime Compliance in 2013 and became Vice President, responsible for a series of important global financial sanctions and AML program evaluation projects.
+Morgan Chase as a senior compliance officer in the Department of Global Financial Crime Compliance in 2013 and became Vice President, responsible for a series of important global financial sanctions and AML program risk assessment and control projects.
 She earned her Ph.d in Public Policy from Duke University and published a number of books.
-Dr. He has provided consulting and training service to prominent business groups and academic institutions, including CCPIT, THX Capital Holdings and College of Public Affairs at Ohio State University.
+Dr. He has provided consulting or training service to prominent business groups and academic institutions, including CCPIT, THX Capital Holdings and College of Public Affairs at Ohio State University.

 Laurie Rybak has over ten years combined experience in the International Legal and Financial Industries.
-After graduating from Florida International Law School in Miami, Florida Laurie became a licensed attorney in the State of New York.
-For the past seven years Laurie has worked in Quality and Controls for a large International Financial Firm.
+After graduating from Florida International Law School in Miami, Laurie became a licensed attorney in the State of New York.
+For the past seven years Laurie has worked in Quality and Risk Controls for a large International Financial Firm.

 Laurie obtained her B.A. and B.S. from The Ohio State University while earning Academic All-Big Ten Honors as a member of the Women's Lacrosse Team.
 She has studied in Frankfurt, Germany and Toledo, Spain.
 Her research interests include International Truth and Reconciliation Commissions, International Sports and Entertainment Law, and International Real Estate Law.